bcantoni/vagrant-cassandra/6.DDAC/README.md

-## 4.DDAC Template
+# 4.DDAC Template

-This Vagrant template sets up DataStax Distribution of Apache Cassandar (DDAC) on a configurable number of VMs:
+This Vagrant template sets up DataStax Distribution of Apache Cassandra (DDAC) on a configurable number of VMs:

 * node[0-n] - DDAC nodes (with prerequisites and DDAC already installed)